galexrt/extended-ceph-exporter/README.md

 ## Rook

-If using Rook to manage RGW, the admin user may also be created using a `CephOjectStoreUser` resource:
+If using Rook to manage RGWs, the admin user may also be created using a `CephOjectStoreUser` resource:

 ```yaml
 apiVersion: ceph.rook.io/v1